-A good undercoating extends the life of your vehicle.
+Good undercoating extends the life of your vehicle.
 Corrosion does more than affect the integrity of the metals in your vehicle.
 It can get into your metal wires and cables, affecting any component which is comprised of steel or aluminum.
 Even your transmission and engine have exposure to rust when there isn’t a vehicle undercoating applied.

 Oil-based Rustproofing must be reapplied every year for the best results.

 The only way for an undercoating to provide ongoing protection for your vehicle is to have the service repeated frequently.
 Most owners can have a new layer applied each year without worrying about their underbelly being compromised.
 In salty or destructive environments this is a must!
 Don’t wait until you have a structural failure or fail a safety inspection.
 Deal with rust as you would any other maintenance item on the vehicle.

 The length of time undercoating remains effective is dependent on the environment it is exposed to and the use of the RV.
 Undercoating on a parked trailer for example may last years.
 A motorhome or trailer seeing a lot of road travel may require reapplication sooner due to impacts against the frame potentially chipping away at the coating.

 Undercoating should still be visually inspected annually to ensure integrity.

 RVs benefit from undercoating more than rust proofing in part due to their construction.
 Where automobiles have sealed areas and tubular frames, recreational vehicles are built on top of an open rolling-chassis or trailer frame.
 This frame is almost entirely accessible and able to have undercoating applied to all exposed areas.
 Since undercoating also provides protection against heat, stress, noise, and condensation while not requiring reapplication annually, it becomes an easy choice for a recreational vehicle.